getsentry/symbolicator/docs/index.md

   source file read from a source/artifact bundle.
 - `js_max_sources_size_per_request`: The maximum aggregate size of all source and sourcemap files kept in memory for a single JS symbolication request.
 Files that would exceed this budget are treated as not found.
 Set it to `null` to turn off the limit.
-Defaults to 1GiB.

 > All time units for the following configuration settings can be either a time expression like `1s`.
 Units can be `s`, `seconds`, `m`, `minutes`, `h`,